 This contemporary European venue sits 200 meters above sea level, providing amazing views of the Arabian Gulf alongside deliberately fancy food.

-Credit card max-out (and worth the splurge): The menu is currently under renovation, but expect to pay several hundred dollars per person.
+Credit card max-out (and worth the splurge): Expect to pay several hundred dollars per person.